TerrySimBar/pandas-challenge/README.md

 #### Usage
-Here's how to use the PyCitySchools Jupyter Notebook script:
+Here's how to use the PyCitySchools Jupyter Notebook with pandas script:
 - ##### Ensure that the CSV files contain the specified data in the appropriate format
 - Schools data with columns: "School ID", "school_name", "type", "size", and "budget".
 - Students data with columns: "Student ID", "student_name", "gender", "grade", "school_name",